 According to the California Growers Association, much of that promise went up in smoke because, similar to wine that tastes smoky if exposed to fire smoke, the effects of smoke adversely taint the taste and smell of a crop.

 Another potentially longer-lasting woe and long-term cannabis marketing concern: The region’s soil could be contaminated by the fire’s castoff of heavy metals and toxins.
 Then there’s the fear of mudslides from winter’s rains.
-Last year’s monsoons broke the drought and caused flooding throughout Northern California.
+The previous year’s monsoons broke the drought and caused flooding throughout Northern California.

 Cannabis Concentrates Could Offset Damage